 Then, in order to best prevent degenerative disc disease from getting worse, you should learn more about what it is, understand that movement is important, and continue to find ways to stay motivated.

-These are the top 3 things you need to avoid when finding a way to tackle your pain and thrive with degenerative disc disease!
+Now it’s time to understand the three things you need to avoid to thrive with degenerative disc disease!

 1. Avoid trusting everything you hear

-We need the facts and we need them fast.
+You need the facts and you need them fast.

 - But what about my x-ray?
 One study looked at imaging findings (x-rays, MRIs) and found that “increasing prevalence with increasing age, and some findings (disk degeneration and signal loss) were present in nearly 90% of individuals 60 years of age or older”.
 Think about that, 90% of the population 60+ BUT, not everyone has back pain!
 These are normal age-related changes and are NOT necessarily associated with pain.

-- How do we fix this?
+- How do you fix this?
 Stop the overload.
 Correct the movement patterns.
-We can do this by helping improve your quality of movement so your body learns the right way to move again.
+You can do this by helping improve your quality of movement so your body learns the right way to move again.
 This can allow more nutrients to come in and brings back the health of the discs.
 Movement can truly heal our pain.
 More details below on where to start.

 - What makes it worse?
-Continuing with these disadvantageous movement patterns, remaining sedentary, premature surgery, believing there is nothing that can be done, and poor diet are all contributors to increased pain.
+Continuing with these disadvantageous movement patterns, remaining sedentary, eating inflammatory foods, premature surgery, believing there is nothing that can be done, and poor diet are all contributors to increased pain.

 - What does the pain feel like?
 With degenerative disc disease, you can feel local pain in the low back that tends to resemble a dull ache because of muscle tightness or spasms.
 You can also feel radiating pain that goes down potentially to your foot or anywhere in between.
 Both of these types of pain are usually very responsive to conservative management.